agankin/Bee-Hive/README.md

 ### Hive disposal

 After Hive is no longer needed it must be disposed.
-On disposal running computations receive cancellation.
-Idle threads are stopped immediately but busy threads continue running untill their current computations cancel/complete.
+On Hive disposal all running computations receive cancellation.
+Idle threads are stopped immediately but busy threads continue running until their computations cancel/complete.

 ```cs
 var hive1 = new HiveBuilder().Build();